Welcome to this Advanced Training the Trainer Course FAQs Page

 Cleanliness — Tidy the room, food, drinks, cups, and papers.
 Clear them away and ensure a tidy environment throughout the day.
 You don’t want to arrive for tomorrow’s class and find a messy room.
 Learning in a cluttered space is suboptimal.
 Ask your students to use the bins provided.

-Session length — If you see people leaving your session before the break, it indicates that it is too long.
+Session length—If you see people leaving your session before the break, it indicates that it’s too long.
 Plan sessions to last around 45 minutes.

-Room temperature — Learning will be inhibited if it’s too hot, cold, or humid.
+Room temperature — Learning will be inhibited if it’s too hot, cold, stuffy, or humid.
 Students will feel uncomfortable, so check the temperature regularly.
+At breaks, open the door to refresh the air circulation.

 Refreshments — Teas, coffees, water, and biscuits.
 Keep milk out of the sun.
 It goes off quickly and can cause a bad tummy.